 Yet the Republican Party and indeed much of the present Conservative party in the UK are not conservatives in the Burkean sense as aforementioned.
 They have become neoliberal fanatics, which is far from the origins of the paternalistic conservatism that emerged in Britain the late eighteenth century.

 Why Edmund Burke Provides a Counterweight

-    Edmund Burke was a moderate conservative in the Benjamin Disraeli mould, who sought to preserve those traditions that he believed ought be preserved.
-His career was an idiosyncratic mixture of radicalism and abiding by conventions.
-He believed in the desirability of change but not change for its own sake: any change should be incremental, and taken with due regard to tradition, with antennae tuned to unintended consequences.
+Edmund Burke was a moderate conservative in the Benjamin Disraeli mould, who sought to preserve traditions he believed worth maintaining.
+His career was an idiosyncratic mixture of radicalism and abiding by conventions, and he believed in the desirability of change but not change for its own sake.
+Change should come about incrementally he believed, and with due regard to tradition; his antennae were attuned to unintended consequences.

-    This is contrary to the Burkean ethos and thus Burke in modern terms might be a Keynesian capitalist, which is precisely what Buckley was attacking in God and Man in Yale.
+Thatcherism is contrary to the Burkean ethos.
+I suspect that in modern times Burke would be regarded as a Keynesian capitalist, which is precisely what Buckley was attacking in God and Man in Yale.
 Burke ideas also align with environmentalists as he had a sense of community as inter-generational:

 Society becomes a partnership not only between those who are living, but between those who are living, those who are dead, and those who are to be born.

 He held a defined sense of the public good that was not just where the dice landed in the casino capitalism of the market.
 Further, though a passionate advocate of rights and liberties he was also a passionate advocate of restraint and moderation.
-He believed that the extension of rights should not extend to untrammelled liberties and licentious anarchy – fiddling while Rome burns.
+He believed that the extension of rights should not extend to untrammelled liberties and licentious anarchy.